duduruuur/Note/Y1S2/Introduction to Cybersecurity/Chapter 2  Cybersecurity Threat.md

 ### Common Cybersecurity Threat
 1. Malware (Malicious Software)
    - Malware is a general term used for software that is designed to:
       - disrupt computer operation
       - gather sensitive information
       - gain access to private computer system

    - It can appear in the form of:
       - code
       - scripts
       - active content
       - other software

-   - Types of Malware
+   - Types of Malware:
       1. Virus
+         - What is virus:
             - A computer virus is the computer program that self-replicates.

          - A computer virus is a malicious program whcih is designed to:
             1. Alter the computer functions
             2. Damage the valuable files on the computer drive
             3. Slow down the comptuer performance

          - Main sources of virus propagation
             1. Infected File Downloading from Internet
             2. Scam Websites
             3. Email Attachments
             4. Scam Sosial Media Links
             5. Copying on Hard Drive
             6. Visiting Infected Websites

       2. Worm
-     3. Spyware
-     4. Adware
-     5. Trojan
-     6. Ransomware
+         - What is worm:
+            - Any program that can propagate without human intervention.
+            - Types of malware that replicate on the computers.

+         - How the Worm works:
+	          1. Objective of a worm is to spread over the computers in a network
+	          2. By exploiting the vulnerabilities in the computer OS and computer network.
+	          3. Considered to be harmless without payload.
+	          4. But when additional payloads are added to the worms, they can become dangerous in installing other malicious programs hidden in the payloads.

+         - Consume the major portions of the computer resources:
+	          1. Bandwith
-2. Social Engineering
+	          2. Hard Disk

-3. Man-in-the-Middle Attak
+	          3. Memory

-4. Phising

-5. Password Attacks
+         - Recognize computer infected by Worms
+	          1. Some errors related to the OS and system files appear
+	          2. Firewall warnings may pop-up in certain cases
+	          3. Stange icons or files appear on the desktop
+	          4. The performance of computer slow downs
+	          5. System may crash frequently